TagzHost/aichat/README.md

 - Ensure you have an active internet connection
 - Check that your API key is valid
 - Make sure you have sufficient OpenAI credits

-## Customization

-The platform is highly customizable.
-You can modify:
-- Colors and gradients in `style.css`
-- AI behavior and parameters in `script.js`
-- Layout and structure in `index.html`

 Enjoy your new AI chat platform! 🚀